soniacweb/project4redbrix/README.md

 ]
 ```

-# Pages > Views.py file for the Home and About Page:
+## Pages > Views.py file for the Home and About Page:

-In this file, I rendered templates here.
+In this file, the methods rendered the templates.
 The methods take in two things- the request itself, and the location of the template.

 ```
 def index(request):